 A Guide to Security Clearance for U.S. Government Jobs

-- Sensitive Compartmented Information (SCI) - Access to all intelligence information and material that require special controls for restricted handling within compartmented channels
+- Sensitive Compartmented Information (SCI).
+Access to all intelligence information and material that requires special controls for restricted handling within compartmented channels

 Basic security clearances might also include other qualifying terms to define them further.
 For example, TS/Crypto stands for a specialized top-secret, cryptography security clearance.

 If you are a candidate for a security clearance or a sensitive position or position of trust, you will be asked to complete an Electronic Personnel Security Questionnaire (EPSQ) to provide personal details on your background.
 After filling out the document, you forward it to your security officer, who will submit it to the Defense Security Service (DSS).
 Only a security officer or another designated official in your organization has the authority to submit security questionnaires directly to DSS.